-Clinical Standard Work Pathways and Tools
+Clinical Standard Work Pathways

 At Seattle Children’s, a clinical standard work (CSW) pathway is a documented approach to the management and treatment of a particular population or clinical condition.
 The aim is to improve quality of care through the standardization of management based on evidence in published medical literature and/or expert opinion.
 A designated owner/clinical champion and team lead the effort through development, implementation and improvement phases.
 CSW pathway teams have implemented over 70 pathways in different care settings throughout the hospital.
 The teams disseminate their work through publications and presentations.